dariuszkorolczukcom/components_workspace/README.md

 shows the right way to add and substract a value to the state
 1. Adds, Substracts and display the state count value

+[Clock]

+example of using lifecycle methods with simple clock

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).